harness/developer-hub/docs/getting-started/harness-ui-overview.md

 ### Audit Trail

-With Audit Trail in Harness, you can view and track changes to your Harness resources within your Harness account.​
+With Audit Trail in Harness, you can view and track changes to the Harness resources in your Harness account.​

 The audit data retention period is 2 years.
 Harness reserves the right to delete audit data after 2 years.
 You can request a longer retention period by contacting Harness.​